Bethpage Union Free School District

 The Bethpage Union Free School District (BUFSD) in Bethpage, New York contains 5 schools.
 The boundaries of the school district include parts of some surrounding hamlets (such as Old Bethpage, Plainview, and Plainedge).

 The District has a projector and computer in almost every classroom and many computer labs.
 There are over 3,000 students and over 280 teachers.
 The Superintendent of Schools is David Schneider.
 The Assistant Superintendent for Instruction and Technology is Michael Spence, former principal of Bethpage Senior High school.
-Scott Harrington is the Assistant Superintendent for Business, and Caroline Lavelle is the Assistant Superintendent for Human Resources.
+Scott Harrington is the Assistant Superintendent for Business, and Kevin Fullerton is the Assistant Superintendent for Human Resources.